 Either way, it is a reminder that these artificial sweeteners are …. synthetic!

 They are not something nature makes, not something that our bodies recognize, and not something that an informed consumer would feel comfortable ingesting or offering to family or friends.

 Lax Safety Testing of Ace K

-While the FDA and similar US and international organizations generally say that artificial sweeteners are safe, independent agencies like the Center for Science in the Public Interest point out constantly that there is no real testing on their safety.
+While the FDA and similar international organizations generally say that artificial sweeteners are safe, independent agencies like the Center for Science in the Public Interest point out constantly that there is no real testing on their safety.

 Thus, whether you choose to use them or not basically comes down to a question of “Who do you trust?”

 A study had this to say about the FDA’s lax approach to testing and approval of acesulfame K.